drewscottt/CFB-Rankings/README.md

 ## Usage

-There are two main files:
+There are two main programs:

 * rank.py: Used to compute a ranking, or compare rankings.